You are here

 Heart Disease, Stroke, and Diabetes Are Less Deadly

-- Deaths from heart disease have fallen by more than 60% since 1970, through research advances supported in large part by NIH.3
+- Deaths from heart disease fell 67.5% from 1969 to 2013, through research advances supported in large part by NIH.4

-- The Framingham Heart Study and other NIH-supported research have identified risk factors for heart disease, such as smoking and high blood pressure.
+- The Framingham Heart Study and other NIH-supported research have identified risk factors for heart disease, such as cholesterol, smoking, and high blood pressure.
 This has led to new strategies for preventing heart disease.

 - In 1995, an NIH-funded clinical trial established the first FDA-approved treatment for acute ischemic stroke, the drug tPA.